AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Gender

-Men pay a little more than women for car insurance in Tennessee, which is par for the course compared to all other states.
-The difference is biggest for teen drivers, and gradually becomes less significant.
+Men pay a little more than women for car insurance in Tennessee, which is par for the course compared to other states that allow insurers to use gender as a factor in determining premiums.
+The difference is biggest for teen drivers, as young men are statistically more likely to be involved in accidents than young women..

 Gender Average annual cost of car insurance